General Hygiene requirements for St James’s Church

-Strict social distancing and hygiene standards are applicable to private prayer which includes the use of Hand Sanitiser on entry and wearing of face masks whilst inside the building.
-Social Distancing should be observed at all times.
+Social distancing and hygiene standards are applicable to private prayer which includes the use of Hand Sanitiser on entry.
+Please respect the wishes of other users who may have different attitudes to Social Distancing and Hygiene and these should be respected by others.

 St James Information and guidance taken from advice from Church of England